gmgowrish/alarm_clock/README.md

 # alarm_clock
- input giving  on inside the code
+ Input giving  on inside the code